Campbell County, Georgia

 The original county seat was Campbellton.
-When the Atlanta & West Point Railroad began to plan its route, the town's residents said no due to noise concerns, and the tracks were laid through Fairburn instead, which flourished while Campbellton died out, and Fairburn became the county seat in 1870.
-The Campbell County Courthouse is listed on the National Register of Historic Places.
+In 1854 the Atlanta and West Point Railroad routed its tracks through Fairburn, Georgia instead, which flourished while Campbellton died out, and Fairburn became the county seat in 1870.
+The Campbell County Courthouse at Fairburn is listed on the National Register of Historic Places.

 The northwestern half of Campbell (and a bit more of Carroll) became Douglas County in 1870, divided on October 17 at the Chattahoochee River.
-The remainder of Campbell County was ceded to Fulton County at the end of 1931, along with Milton County, after Campbell County went bankrupt.
+The remainder of Campbell County was ceded to Fulton County at the end of 1931, along with Milton County, Georgia.
 The legislation creating the merger was enacted on August 9, 1929, with Milton being added to the process in 1931.